JordanCWalsh/JSON-comparison-prototype/README.md

 6. save new json over old json 'hcl' file
 7. catch a few common errors

+!!! _PLEASE NOTE_ !!!
+each time you run this script you will OVERWRITE the 'json_old.hcl' file PERMANENTLY, no undo here :)

 ##Changelog

 - v Beta-1-0-2: Initial commit for development testing and user feedback